GeekCSA/Data-Compression/README.md

 * numpy 1.15.4

 List of files:
-Data_Compression.py - Contains a class named CodeWords that represents any encoding.
+* Data_Compression.py - Contains a class named CodeWords that represents any encoding.
-This class has several methods that calculate all kinds of metrics on the code such as ECP ... and H (P
+    This class has several methods that calculate all kinds of metrics on the code such as $E(C, P)$ and $H(P)$.

-Huffman_Encoding.py - Contains a class that encapsulates certain characters and their probabilities (appearing in text) calculates the Huffman code
+* Huffman_Encoding.py - Contains a class that encapsulates certain characters and their probabilities (appearing in text) calculates the Huffman code.